Skip to Content

 How to Play:

-1. Setup: Line up the children and give each one a spoon with an egg balanced on it (hard-boiled eggs work best).
+1. Setup: Line up children and give each a spoon with a hard-boiled egg balanced on it.

-2. Race: On “go,” the kids race to the finish line, trying not to drop their egg.
+2. Race: On “go,” kids race to the finish line without dropping their egg.

-3. Rules: If an egg falls, the child must stop, pick it up, and place it back on the spoon.
-They can also run back to the starting point to continue the race.
+3. Rules: If an egg falls, the child must stop, pick it up, and continue.
+They may also return to the start if needed.

-The Eggs and Spoon Race is both exciting and challenging, offering a great way for children to test their balance and coordination.
-You can avoid the mess by using an egg and spoon kit, ensuring a cleaner and more enjoyable experience.
+The Eggs and Spoon Race is exciting and tests balance and coordination.
+You can avoid the mess by using an egg and spoon kit, making it easier and cleaner.

 Family enjoying an outdoor egg race, participating in 5 party games for toddlers and preschoolers.